-We stayed in Long Barn Lodge, located around 45 minutes from the park.
+Accommodation: We stayed at the Long Barn Lodge, located around 45 minutes from the park.
 It’s a budget-friendly hotel but you’re free to opt for one of the hotels or camping grounds in the park.
 Set aside at least two full days to discover the park.

 Hiking is one of the best ways to experience the most spectacular park in the United States.
 You will need at least two whole days to discover just a tiny bit of all the beauty this park has to offer.

 Half Dome: If you are an avid fit hiker, the famous Half Dome hike should be at the top of your Yosemite bucket list.
 Half Dome is one of Yosemite’s most iconic landmarks, and hiking this towering dome is a true accomplishment.
 This is a full-day activity – a strenuous hike of 14 miles with a roughly 5,000-foot elevation gain.